HurricaneLabs/brokenhosts/README.md

 https://brokenhosts.hurricanelabs.com

 ## Cloud Configuration
-- No `setup.xml` is allowed on cloud - therefore the app comes enabled by default.
+- No `setup.xml` is allowed on cloud, and therefore has been removed from this app.
 All configuration is related to macros that come with this app.
 The following macros are available to configure:
 - `default_contact`
 - `default_expected_time`